shubhamchamaria-wisc/ign-code-foo-2018/3-Henny-Penny/README.md

 I implemented a recursive algorithm to figure out the number of paths and the rest was pretty simple.
 I also used Java's rand function to randomize the starting coordinate.
 Also added some code to make sure it doesn't start on a pothole.

+The code is dynamic and will work on differently sized grids.